metacpan/metacpan-cpan-extracted/distros/I/IO-FD/README.md

     my $count=accept_multiple(@new_fds, @peers, $listen_sock);
 ```

-**Note:** DO NOT use this function on a blocking socket.
+**NOTE:** DO NOT use this function on a blocking socket!!

 Accepts as many new connection sockets as available.
 The new sockets are stored
 in `new_fds`, which is an array, not a array ref.
 The corresponding peers to
 the connections are stored in `@peers`, also an array not a reference.

 `$listen_sock` is the file descriptor from which  the sockets are accepted
 from.
-It MUST be configured for non blocking  operation, otherwise your program
+It **MUST** be configured for non blocking  operation, otherwise your
-will just loop forever in this function
+program will just loop forever in this function

-Because this function will only works for non blocking listening sockets, the
+Because this function will only works for non blocking listening sockets,
-sockets/fds returned are forced into non blocking mode also.
-Than means on
+**the sockets/fds returned are configured for non blocking mode also**.
-linux an explicit fcntl is called.
-On BSD type systems the socket will already
+On BSD type systems the socket will already be non blocking.
+On linux systems
-be non blocking
+the accept4 call is used to set the SOCK\_NONBLOCK flag.

 Returns the number of sockets accepted until an error condition occurred.
 Returns `undef` if no sockets where accepted.
-Check the `$!` for normal
+Check the `$!` for normal non
-non blocking error codes.
+blocking error codes.

 ### IO::FD::connect